mtdukes/kantaro/readme.md

 - [ ] Add error checking for continuously checking for new Kantar file around release time
 - [ ] Use emails as external variables in kantaro.py
 - [ ] Additional tweet functionality
+- [ ] Create alternative to Wordsmith API
+- [ ] Add "new on the scene" report to email and spreadsheet
 - [ ] Integrate boto/s3 so we can store and access CSVs
 - [ ] Add link generation to kantaro email to access CSVs
 - [ ] Fix N/As and blanks in some tweets from source data